-I found myself driving through Areni, a village in Armenia’s wine region, just like many others – on our way to or from visiting nearby monasteries (such as Noravank above, my favorite monastery in Armenia).
+I found myself driving through Areni, a village in Armenia’s wine region – on our way to visit Armenia’s many monasteries (such as Noravank above, my favorite monastery in Armenia).

 Not a lot of people are aware of the fact that Areni is the world’s oldest wine producing region.
-As a matter of fact, traces of the oldest winery in the world have been discovered near the village.
-Proofs that these people have been making wine (and apparently leather shoes – read the article) for 6 milenniums.
+Traces of the oldest winery in the world have been discovered near the village, proofs that Armenians have been making wine (and also apparently leather shoes – read the article) for 6 milenniums.

 The rest of the tour group I was with went inside a ‘real’ winery to do proper sampling.
 I thought the roadside stands looked so much more fun.

 The wines I tried ranged from ok to vinegar.
-Granted, it wasn’t as if I knew enough Armenian to ask for what I wanted.
+Then again it wasn’t as if I knew enough Armenian to ask for what I wanted.
 My communication was limited to pointing at various bottles, which you can see, all looked the same.

 My favorite sample from Areni turned out not to be wine at all, but majar – a fermented grape juice, which tasted like an alcoholic grape soda.
 Similar to what I’ve tried before in Kakheti, but much more carbonated.
 I loved it!